Two inflammatory conditions

-In ADEM and MS, the target of the attack is myelin, which is the protective insulation that covers nerve fibers throughout the central nervous system (CNS).
-Damage to myelin makes it difficult for signals from the brain to get through to other parts of the body.
-This can cause a wide variety of symptoms, depending on the area(s) damaged.
+In ADEM and MS, the target of the attack is myelin.
+Myelin is the protective insulation that covers nerve fibers throughout the central nervous system (CNS).

 Symptoms of ADEM come on suddenly.
 Unlike MS, they can include: